 - Connect over the phone (e.g., to strategize about building more exercise into your days)

 - ‘Meet up’ virtually for walks (to keep each other company and support one another in sticking to a walking schedule)

 - Find a new physical activity that you can try together

 - Share exercise tips and strategies that you’ve each found helpful

-- Sign up for a class or a structured exercise program (use the “Community Services Locator” below to find one near you)
+- Sign up for a virtual class or exercise program (you can use the “Community Services Locator” below to find programs that might be offering online classes)

 Community Services Locator: Find an Exercise Program

 The Canadian Cancer Society’s Community Services Locator helps people living with and beyond cancer (and their family and friends) find services and programs across Canada.
 The Community Services Locator has a category specifically for “rehabilitation and exercise” services!